Skeins on Branes: Skein valued curve counts

 Now let us consider the elliptic crossing.
 We use similar notations as above, save writing $u_\bigcirc$ instead of $u_\smoothing$.
-The same considerations apply, with one exception: $u_{\pm \epsilon}$ have one more or one less intersection with the 4-chain than $u_\circ$ does.
+As before, Property \eqref{prop:standard} asks that the crossing moment is locally given by the model in Section \ref{sec:models}, in the sense of Definition \ref{standard elliptic degeneration} and the same considerations apply, with one exception: $u_{\pm \epsilon}$ have one more or one less intersection with the 4-chain than $u_\circ$ does.
 Thus now the relation is

-Again inspecting the model in Section \ref{sec:models}, the difference between the boundaries is that $\partial u_\bigcirc$ has an extra unknot as compared to $\partial u_{\pm \epsilon}$, the latter two being isotopic to each other.
+As explained in Section \ref{ssec: ell boundary}, the difference between the boundaries is that $\partial u_\bigcirc$ has an extra unknot as compared to $\partial u_{\pm \epsilon}$, the latter two being isotopic to each other.
 Thus, the above expression is a multiple of